Mountain River Tai Chi

 Images of MountainRiver | Yeung Lu Chan (the founder) | Yeung Chien Hou | Yeung Cheng Fu | Yeung Sau Chung | Family Tree |

-YMLSA | Spirit of | Lunch | EyeToy | Arthritis| FAQ 1 | FAQ 2 | FAQ 3 | FAQ 4 | FAQ 5 |
+YMLSA | Spirit of | Lunch | EyeToy | Arthritis| Experience| FAQ 1 | FAQ 2 | FAQ 3 | FAQ 4 | FAQ 5 |

-YMLSA | James Uglow | BCCMA | EyeToy Kinetic | Other Links | Email Mountain River |
+YMLSA | James Uglow Club Affiliates | BCCMA | EyeToy Kinetic | Other Links | Email Mountain River |

 Yeung Ma-Lee Student Association | subglobal8 link | subglobal8 link | subglobal8 link | subglobal8 link | subglobal8 link | subglobal8 link

-Mountain River Tai Chi Celebrates World Arthritis Day 2011
+Mountain River Tai Chi Celebrates World Arthritis Day

-Mountain River celebrated World Arthritis day on October 9th 2011.
-Keith Robertson, had just arrived back from NEw Zealand and Hong Kong.
+Mountain River started celebrating World Arthritis day on October 9th 2011.
+Keith Robertson, had just arrived back from New Zealand and Hong Kong.
 Doing Tai Chi in New Zealand where they had National Arthritis week late September, before flying over to Hong Kong, to train direct with the Yeung (Yang) Family, who represent the lineage of this Art.
 In Hong Kong, Keith was told that fighting Osteoperosis was a goal of the Family, and that the system known world wide as Yang Tai Chi, is by design addressing the bodies breakdown through aging.
 Specifically offering longevity through increased range of motion, through-out all core muscles and joints.
 Central to Tai Chi's themes are to find balance or re-balance.
 Below are comments from London Students who put their hands in their pockets and bought the lovely tops to promote Mountain River Tai Chi, because it has on behalf of the Yeung Family, helped them directly and they wish to help others to enjoy their days better.
 Tai Chi offers gentle stretches, with big elelments of relaxation.
 Improving Alignment, postural stances, and working each muscle as it was designed to be, with no equipment, in a fun and balanced way that can be learnt at any age.
 Mountain River has ties with Age UK (foremerly Age Concern in Chiswick), and strives to help all intereested in improving their lifespans.

 "I was diagnosed with rheumatoid arthritis in 2005.
 It is a chronic, progressive and disabling auto-immune disease that affects my whole body, most noticeably in painful joint swelling and loss of balance.
 Tai chi has gradually become one of the building blocks in helping me to manage my disease more effectively and in improving the quality of my life.
 Physical exercise is acknowledged as one of the keys to retaining mobility and delaying deterioration of the joints.
 Tai chi is low impact but, importantly, it moves all parts of my body.
 It contributes to joint flexibility and function and helps me to improve my physical co-ordination.
 But tai chi is more that a simple exercise regime.
 Its complexity allows me to address not only the physical but also internal balance issues that arise when you suffer from a long-term systemic disease.
 The World Arthritis Day motto "Move to Improve" and the ethos of Mountain River are therefore combined themes in my continuing journey with rheumatoid arthritis and tai chi."
 Di Skingle Treasurer Age Concern Chiswick.